-Ask short questions or clarifications during the workshop.
+- Ask short questions or clarifications during the workshop (either by Zoom chat or verbally).
 There will be breaks during the workshop for longer questions.

-Slides with this blackboard icon are mainly for your reference, and the material will not be discussed during the workshop.
+- Slides with this blackboard icon are mainly for your reference, and the material will not be discussed during the workshop.